Stocks rebound on Wall Street as S&P 500 nears record again

 Congress has also offered unprecedented amounts of aid, though it's hit a seeming impasse in negotiations to re-up its assistance.

 All that support has investors willing to look a few months or a year into the future, when a vaccine for the new coronavirus will hopefully help the economy get back to normal.
-More importantly, the hope is that corporate profits will also rebound from their current coronavirus-caused hole.
+More importantly for stock prices, the hope is that corporate profits will also rebound from their current coronavirus-caused hole.

-But if inflation were to reappear, it could weaken the Federal Reserve's commitment to keeping interest rates low and draw some investors away from stocks.
+If inflation were to reappear, it could weaken the Federal Reserve's commitment to keeping interest rates low and could ultimately draw some investors away from stocks.

 Partisan rancor in Washington is also threatening the possibility of more assistance for the economy.
 A $600 weekly unemployment benefit from the U.S. government expired with July’s end, and investors say the economy needs another big lifeline from Washington.
 President Donald Trump signed several executive orders this past weekend to offer some assistance, but critics say they fall well short of what’s needed.